llabka/BioLector/README.md

 The output file from BioLector runs is CSV format file containing all data.
 By running the R script, it will process the data in the CSV file and generate an output file "Info" with the results from the run, an output file "Growthrates" with the analysed maximum growth rate (µmax) for each strain (as listed in the design file), and an image file with plots of the growth curves for each strain.

 For each experiment a .CSV file with BioLector data and a design file with updated strain and condition info is required as input.
 Feel free to customize the sections, add more details, or make adjustments based on your specific needs.

+***Growth rate calculation***
+The Growth rate (µ) is estimated by first log-transforming the growth data, fittinh a smoothing spline, and then using linear regression on selected growth phases based on the derivative (rate of change) of the log-transformed data.
+The slope og the regression line within each growth phase gives the growth rate.
+Overall, this method is robust for identifying periods of exponential grpwth and estimating the corresponding rates, even in noisy or complex growth data.

 <img src="https://github.com/user-attachments/assets/cc096bc4-2b67-4081-a8b5-462e737f6857" width="200" height="100">